RyanLy/SoulWalrus/README.md

 2. Read up some docs http://www.tutorialspoint.com/ruby-on-rails/
 3. run `bundle install` to install dependencies`
 4. Get a mashape key and set it to `MASHAPE_KEY` in your environment
+5. Get a Steam api key and set it to `STEAM_KEY` in your environment
-5. run `rails s Puma -e development` in the `server` folder
+6. run `rails s Puma -e development` in the `server` folder
-6. For production `rails s Puma -b 0.0.0.0 -e production`
+7. For production `rails s Puma -b 0.0.0.0 -e production`

 `bundle clean --force` to remove unused gem dependencies.